 - Talk to a friend.
 Talking things through with someone you trust can sometimes help.

 - Student Life Adviser.
 An adviser can talk through the University's procedures, how to make a complaint and what support is available, in confidence.

-- Student Resident Life Team.
-Whether it is your parish Student Services Resident (SSR) or the Duty SSR, if you are living in UEA residences there is someone to talk to.
+- Residential Life Team.
+Whether it is your neighbourhood Student Services Resident (SSR) or the Duty SSR, if you are living in UEA residences there is someone to talk to.

 - Human Resource Adviser.
-An adviser can talk through option whether the incident involved another staff member at UEA, a student, or a visitor to campus.
+An adviser can talk through the options available whether the incident involved another staff member at UEA, a student, or a visitor to campus.

-- Employee Assistance Programme.
-This free confidential 24 hours a day, 7 days a week, 365 days a year service is an UEA employee benefit available.
-Confidential support independent from UEA, with professional consultation, counselling, information, resources and referrals to services in your local area
+- Health Assured - Employee Assistance Programme.
+This free 24 hours a day, 7 days a week, 365 days a year service is available to all UEA staff.
+The programme offers confidential support independent from UEA, with professional consultation, counselling, information, resources and referrals to services in your local area.